wvankoppen/Knowledge/Presentations/Stage management.md

 - State ownership

 ## NgRx: Do I need it?
-If you need a State Management solution, you know you need it.
+If you need a State Management framework, you know you need it.

 So: For a simple app (e.g. ToDo management), it's probably not needed.
 A service having a Subject holding the todo items probably suffices.

-So: NgRx is not intended to make simple things even more simple.
+So: Redux / NgRx is not intended to make simple things even more simple.
 It is intended to make difficult things less difficult.

 NgRx might be a good choice if you have a complex app for which:
-- the state needs to be accessed by many components,
+- the state is big and needs to be accessed by many components,
 - and is impacted by actions from different sources.

 ## App architecture matters
-A good start is to create feature modules per page
+A good start is to create a separate feature module per page.

-- Each container component in a separate module.
+- Recommend also to do this per Organism (Atomic Design).

-Sample domain model
+### Sample domain model
+Teachers, Students, Courses

 - Teachers
   - Teacher
     - Courses